SVKruik/Portfolio-Website/server/README.md

-# Bot-Website - Static Frontend
+# Portfolio-Website - Static Frontend

 This server will serve the static Vue build files.